aidotse/SpaceProofOfConcept/README.md

 [Federated Learning for Mobile Keyboard Prediction](https://research.google/pubs/pub47586/)

 The [strategy](https://www.rymdstyrelsen.se/nyheter/2019/rymdstyrelsens-strategi/) of the Swedish National Space Agency is a good reference on how to get funding for space endevours.

+**Communities**
+[Openminded](https://www.openmined.org/) is an open-source community whose goal is to make the world more privacy-preserving by lowering the barrier-to-entry to private AI technologies